2013 Eastleigh by-election

-The 2013 Eastleigh by-election was a parliamentary by-election held on 28 February 2013 for the United Kingdom House of Commons constituency of Eastleigh in Hampshire.
+A by-election for the UK House of Commons constituency of Eastleigh in Hampshire was held on 28 February 2013.

 The election was triggered by the resignation of the sitting MP, Liberal Democrat Chris Huhne, which took effect on 5 February 2013.
 The resignation coincided with his guilty plea on the eve of a court case in which he and his ex-wife were to be prosecuted for lying to police about a historical speeding offence (committed in 2003 but which only came to light in May 2011).
 Huhne had already stood down from his position as the Secretary of State for Energy and Climate Change in February 2012 when first charged.

 Mike Thornton retained the seat for the Liberal Democrats, though with a reduced majority compared with the 2010 general election.
 UKIP came second with a greatly increased share of the vote, the Conservatives came third, and Labour fourth.
 Following the election result, UKIP leader Nigel Farage and Conservative candidate Maria Hutchings each blamed the other party for splitting the vote and allowing the Liberal Democrats to win.